 Resolution of 140 OUI/DWI cases in Massachusetts and New Hampshire

 I finished what was probably my busiest year to date in terms of OUI/DWI defense and trials.
 In 2017, I was able to resolve 140 Drunk Driving cases in Massachusetts and New Hampshire.
-That may seem like a lot for one (1) lawyer, but I have the help of two (2) very competent Associates, Attorney Kristen McLaughlin and Attorney Mollie Belli, and a wonderful support staff.
+That may seem like a lot for one (1) lawyer, but I have the help of two (2) very competent Associates and a wonderful support staff.

 I was confronted with the return of dozens of MA OUI Breath Test Cases, which were stayed (postponed), for years in some cases, due to the Consolidated Breath Test Challenge.
 These cases returned to the trial list in several Courts, including Woburn, Worcester, Fall River, Newburyport, Lowell, Ayer, Fitchburg, Waltham, Dedham and Concord.

 Here is a breakdown of the 140 cases I resolved in 2017, including 42 Drunk Driving Defense Trials:

 Sixteen (16) pleas to a Continued Without A Finding (CWOF) disposition on OUI 1 st offenses;